BesharaSafwat/ComputerVision_EdgeDetection/README.md

 - Frequency domain filters.
 - Hybrid images.

-## Deadline
-**Wednesday 8 Mar 2023 at 11:59 PM**

-## Deliverables
-- Filters.py : this will include you implementation for filtration functions (requirements 1-3)
-- Frequency.py : this will include your implementation for histogram related tasks (requirements 4-8).
-- Histograms.py : this will include your implementation for frequency domain related tasks (requirements 9-10).
-- Images : folder contains images to test your implementation.
-- UI necessary files

 ## GUI
 Create three tabs:
 - Tab 1 : load and show input image, choose a filter from list of available filters, determine filter parameters, apply the fiter then show the output image.
 - Tab 2 : load and show input image, calculate and plot input image histogram, apply histogram equalization and show output image, plot output histogram.
 - Tab 3 : load input image A, load input image B, make and show hybrid image.
->>>>>>> df29340 (main commit)